Mr. Andrew Harding

-The 2011-2012 was the most successful year to date for the Rams.
+2018-2019 was another successful year for the Rams.
 Both the men’s and women’s A Teams captured CILA Titles.
-For the 2012-13 year, the Rams will be representing the Dalhousie Agricultural Campus as NSAC has merged with Dalhousie University.
+In 2012-13, the Rams represented Dalhousie Agricultural Campus as NSAC had merged with Dalhousie University.
 On the Bible Hill campus, the Faculty of Agriculture will continue to provide excellent educational and athletic opportunities and over the next few years will grow to include more academic options.

 In the second semester of the 1964-65 year, an enthusiastic group of 7 Aggies (Wayne Morris, Dave Oulton, Doug Housley, John Rand, Adrian Touesnard, Brian Murray, and Don Gunn) decided they would accept an invitation to compete in the Macdonald College Winter Carnival Woodsmen Competition.
 The schedule included: